2008–2009 neo-Nazi murders of Roma in Hungary: Tiszalök

-In this incident, the three main perpetrators were joined for the first time by István Csontos, who knew of the previous attacks and wanted to participate due to his anti-gypsy convictions, acting as their getaway driver.
+In this incident, the three main perpetrators were joined for the first time by István Csontos, who knew of the previous attacks and wanted to participate due to his anti-Romani convictions, acting as their getaway driver.
 Unlike the previous times, Zsolt Pető was not present during the attack in Tiszalök.
 While Árpád and István Kiss were committing the crime, Csontos waited in nearby Polgár, returning to the crime scene to pick up the brothers and then leave.

 Tiszalök was chosen due a 2008 parade organized by the National Guard, and the subsequent counter-protest by the Roma community.
 The attack took place on April 22, 2009, at 10PM, with Árpád, who was hiding in some nearby grass, opening fire with his shotgun at a house on Nefelejcs Street.
 This caused the homeowner, Jenö Kóka, to try and flee via the yard, but was seen by the attackers, who shot at him with their rifles, hitting him in the chest and killing him on the spot.

 Prior to the murder, police assured the public that they could cordon off the county in a maximum of ten minutes.
 However, an hour and a half after the murder, one of the Kiss brothers phoned Csontos and told him to pick them up.
-Csontos was stopped on the way by police officers, but despite having an empty guitar case, military binoculars, maps and a radio in his car, Csontos was let go by the officer and wasn't questioned further.
+Csontos was stopped on the way by police officers, but despite having an empty guitar case, military binoculars, maps and a radio in his car, Csontos was let go by the officer and was not questioned further.
 Ten minutes later, he picked up the brothers from a nearby railway embankment and they all drove away from the area.
 On the way back, the car got stuck in mud on a dirt road, making Árpád Kiss make a phone call to his partner, Évá N., to help them out (this call would later be used to track down the killers). Évá N. went there in the early hours with her own car, picked up the trio and drove them back to Debrecen, with them returning the next day with a farmer, whom they had asked to help tow their car away with his tractor.
 This happened only 40 kilometers away from the crime scene.